ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.radar2/README.md

 European Central Bank currencies can be seen here: `https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml`

+### Bluetooth usage

+There are two different types of BT devices: BT-LE (V 4.x+) and normal BT (V<=3.x).
+The adapter has two different scan functions for each of the different device types.

+ 1) for BT-LE: Noble (Nodejs modile) and 'hcitool lescan' command
+ 2) for normal BT: BT scan (Nodejs module) and 'l2ping' command

+Each BT device can use only one of the two methods of the same time.

+Noble and BT scan are modules which are compiled on adapter installation with npm and the should work on linux and also most windows setups.
+Hcitool and l2ping are installed with the bluetooth tools in the setup script and available only for linux..

+In the Adapter-config BT-LE macs schould be identified with a '!' before the mac-address to avoid scanning them with normal BT scans like l2ping.
+Usually Noble is a bit better than hcitool lescan identifying devices but it generates also more errors and might not install on all systems.
+Likewise l2ping is better finding normal BT devices but is not available on other platforms than linux.
+Therefore you can configure the usage separately in adapter config.

+If you use multiple BT devices you can specify the device number in config, the defailt is '-1' which uses the first available.
+A list of all available devices can be seen on linux with `lescan dev`.
+In de same adapter you can use only one device, if you want to scan multiple devices you need to use differennt adapter(s or instances).

 ## Differences to radar-Adapter

 Radar2 sets devices which are seen immediately when they become visible, for new ip's even before the scan starts again.